hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/2-hardware-and-software/index.md

     - a software vendor delineates the specific terms of use in an end-user license agreement
     - its source code is almost always kept secret
     - usually covered by copyright which provides a legal basis for its owner to establish exclusive rights
+    - usually created by a company
+        - with secret (proprietary) encoding scheme
+        - so, it can be decoded only using software of company

 - open source file formats
+    - description
         - can be used and implemented by anyone
         - an open source file format can be used by both propietrary and FOSS
         - also called free file formats if they are not covered by any copyrights
         - so that anyone may use them at no monetary cost for any desired purpose
+    - needed
+        - not everyone can afford proprietary software
+        - when transferring from one device to another,
+            - other devices may not have compatible software
+        - archived proprietary files maybe difficult to read by new software

 ## Web Conference (to Digital Divide)

 - **NOTE: THIS BELONGS TO THE 'DIGITAL DIVIDE' PART OF P1**

 - how to setup
+    - answer 1
         - send emails to every person being invited informing them of the conference
         - he sends log in details to users
         - uploads any necessary documents for the meeting
         - sends a link to the website
         - enter his username and password (obtained from the provider)
         - select a start time and end time
         - in the meeting area, type an agenda
         - using the software select participants
         - select appropriate meeting space/room
         - select those participants who can enter the room
         - choose those who can be presenters
             - and who can manage the meeting
             - limit participation of participants,
             - disable messaging,
             - disable camers

-- how to setup
+    - answer 2
         - setup equipment and software
         - agree a date and time
         - send reminder to participants before they start
         - send invitation link, with meeting password
         - adjust webcam so that can be seen
         - create and enter virtual rooms
         - share documents with appropriate software
         - upload any necessary documents for the meeting
         - sends a link to the website
         - enter his username and password
         - using the software, select participants to accept in to the meeting
         - select appropriate meeting space/room
         - select those who can enter the room
         - limit the participation of participants, mute, disable messaging / camera, etc...
         - communicate by speaking into a microphone and looking at the webcam

+- hardware required
+    - server to handle video conferencing software
+    - laptops/devices for each participant
+    - microphone to speak to (sound - input)
+    - speakers to hear (sound - output)
+    - large monitor to see all participants
+    - cameras/webcams to input pictures
+    - router to connect to internet / network

+## Web Authoring (no idea yet)

+- using web authoring software instead of html?
+    - advantages
+        - do not have to spend time learning html
+        - do not need to have web development knowledge/skills to make a functional website
+        - can make websites with basic clicking and typing
+        - writing html takes much longer
+        - most are WYSIWYG editors
+    - disadvantage
+        - limits the users options as a designer
+        - they only rely on templates with limited options
+        - depening on what web authoring software package you use
+            - they might not even different features
+        - software may make user reliant to it
+            - if software breaks, can no longer develop the site
+        - learning html means sites can be built from any environment with basic text editing software
+            - eg: notepad (most basic) to intelliJ webstorm ide (advanced)